I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-But, there’s worse.
+But there’s worse.
 There’s the poop problem.
-Eight hundred people plus hundreds of guides and Sherpas all have their regular bowel movements.
+800 people, plus hundreds of guides and Sherpas, all have regular bowel movements.
 Peter Holley of The Washington Post has done some calculations.
 He says about 11,793 kg (26,000 pounds) of human excrement is taken off the mountain each climbing season.
 It gets tossed into pits near the village of Gorak Shep.
-Then, along comes the monsoon season and the crap gets flushed into the river system.
+Then, along comes the monsoon season, and the crap gets flushed into the river system.

 The Nepalese government has tried to clean up the mountain.
 Sherpas are paid two dollars for each kilo of trash they bring in.
 Climbers are also given an incentive.
-If they bring down eight kilos of rubbish from the mountain they get a substantial discount off their climbing fee.
+If they bring down eight kilos of rubbish from the mountain, they get a substantial discount on their climbing fee.

-“It is a travesty, what has happened to this beautiful mountain.
-Everest has become a cash cow, where the government takes millions of dollars a year but very little or nothing actually goes back.
+None of this pleases Norbu Tenzing, the son of the first man to the summit.
+He told The Telegraph that if his father “were alive, he would be very sad to see how heavily trafficked and desecrated the mountain has become.
+He went on to say that “It is a travesty what has happened to this beautiful mountain.
+Everest has become a cash cow, where the government takes millions of dollars a year but very little, or nothing actually goes back.
 The business of Everest is all tied to money.”

 The Death Zone